 - Publish material on SOME (social media) destinations

 - Distribute media content to partners/customers

 - And much more.
-M-boxes can be used for almost everything.
+M-boxes are used for almost everything.

-A typical M-box used for publishing can assist the user to perform the following:
+A typical M-box used for publishing can assist the user in performing the following:

 - User: Selects the media content destined for publishing